 As you can see, Makeup Revolution have been generous with just about everything in this palette, there’s 18 shades: 10 shimmers and 8 mattes, as well as a generously sized mirror.
 Can we also appreciate that each shade is individually named INSIDE the palette, with no flimsy plastic sheet in sight!
 It makes life so much easier when writing reviews and recommending shades to people.
 In terms of the colour scheme, is anyone else getting some strong ABH Subculture vibes?
-I just love the rusty, retro look, I feel like it’s almost mid-century modern with the occasional pop of bright colour too – right down my street!
+I just love the rusty, retro look, I feel like it’s almost mid-century modern with the occasional pop of bright colour too – right up my street!

 1ST ROW SWATCHES